telerik/ajax-docs/controls/scheduler/accessibility-and-internationalization/handling-time-zones.md

 	    End Sub

 ````
->endThe drop-down list now allows the user to manually set the time zone of the scheduler.
+The drop-down list now allows the user to manually set the time zone of the scheduler.

 1. Drag a __RadAjaxManager__ from the toolbox onto your Web page.
 In the __RadAjaxManager__ Smart Tag, choose"__Configure Ajax Manager__".
 In the property builder that appears, indicate that both the scheduler and the time zone drop-down controls caninitiate requests and thatthe scheduler will be updated by requests.
 Assign the __RadAjaxLoadingPanel__ as the loading panel when the__RadScheduler gets__ updated.
 >caption